 Although it may sound a little selfish, we would generally suggest starting with a reasonable quality paddling cag and then build up your personal clothing.
 This approach will ensure you enjoy your paddling while you decide on a boat and other kit.
 As you progress and no longer need club kit this allows us to welcome new members.

 Yes.
-We have a fleet of kayaks and canoes at our base in Pershore and run a range of trips and courses for both canoes and kayaks.
+We have a fleet of kayaks, canoes and SUP’s at our base in Pershore and run a range of trips and courses for all.

 What do I get for my membership fee